ESPript 3.0

 What is ESPript?

-• ESPript, 'Easy Sequencing in PostScript', is a program which renders sequence similarities and secondary structure information from aligned sequences for analysis and publication purpose.
+• ESPript, 'Easy Sequencing in PostScript', is a program that renders sequence similarity and secondary structure information from aligned sequences for analysis and publication purpose.

 ESPript figure